The Most Explosive Stories You Can't Miss This Week

 -

-Anita Badejo is an associate features editor for BuzzFeed News and is based in New York.
+Marisa Carroll is the deputy national editor for BuzzFeed News and is based in New York.

 Got a confidential tip?
 Submit it here.